White Fish Piccata with Sauteed Artichokes and Spinach

 Toss broccoli with cooking oil (portion for broccoli), balsamic vinegar, red pepper flakes, and some salt and pepper.
 Spread out on a sheet pan and roast for 20 minutes, shaking pan halfway through cooking.

-Heat a nonstick pan or skillet with cooking oil (portion for fish) over medium-high heat.
-Working with one piece of fish at a time, dredge it in flour, shaking off any excess.
-Place fish in the skillet and sear on each side until golden brown, ~2 minutes per side.
+Meanwhile, heat a nonstick pan or skillet with cooking oil (portion for fish) over medium-high heat.
+Working with one piece of fish at a time, place fish in the skillet and sear on each side until golden brown, ~2 minutes per side.
 (If not all of the fish will fit in the pan at once, cook it in batches, adding more oil as needed).

 Transfer cooked fish to a plate and set aside.
 Keep pan over heat.

-To heated pan, slowly add white wine and garlic, scraping up any browned bits on the bottom of the pan.
+To heated pan, slowly add stock and garlic, scraping up any browned bits on the bottom of the pan.
 Bring to a simmer.
-Add stock (portion for fish).
 Simmer until sauce thickens slightly, 1 to 2 minutes.